core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In case the Replay Window is already valid, the server discards the verification result and accepts the request as fresh or treats it as a replay, according to the existing Replay Window.

 A server should not deliver requests from a given client to the application until one valid request from that same client has been verified as fresh, as conveying an echoed Echo Option.
-A server may perform the challenge-response described above at any time, if synchronization with Sender Sequence Numbers of clients is lost, e.g., after a device reboot occurred in an unprepared way.
+A server may perform the challenge-response described above at any time, e.g., after a device reboot occurred in an unprepared way.
 A client has to be ready to perform the challenge-response based on the Echo Option if a server starts it.

 Message freshness is further discussed in {{ssec-seccons-freshness}}.